Some people say there are four continents, others swear that there are five, six, or seven. Who is right?

 One or two, take your pick.

-In some maps, the continent was divided into two subregions: North America, South America, and usually the West Indies/Caribbean.
+In some maps, the continent was divided into subregions: North America, South America, and usually the West Indies/Caribbean.

 Some countries adopted this ‘Americas’ concept enthusiastically, mainly other English-speaking countries like the UK and Canada.